-- Experience in planning. - Completing and analysing a music performance. - The ability to develop and hone their performance within a rehearsal space. - Knowledge of planning, promoting and running a live music event. - A greater understanding of music and the responses it brings out of an audience. - Understanding of styles and genres of music and how they have developed. - The ability to compose to a set brief or criteria.
+- Experience in planning. - Completing and analysing a music performance. - The ability to develop and hone their performance within a rehearsal space. - Knowledge of planning, promoting and running a live music event. - A greater understanding of music and the responses it brings out of an audience. - Understanding of styles and genres of music and how they have developed. - The ability to perform well in a recording studio environment.